tailscale/terms-and-conditions/privacy-policy/index.md

 information depends on the purposes for which we collected and use it and/or as required to comply with applicable laws.

+For Aperture and PAM, retention periods for Customer Content, logs, audit records, PAM Activity Data, and session recordings may vary depending on the Customer’s configuration, plan, integrations, storage location, and applicable agreement with Tailscale.
+Customers may be able to configure retention, deletion, export, or storage settings for certain logs, events, and recordings.

 ## 8. YOUR RIGHTS AND YOUR CHOICES {id="your-rights-and-your-choices"}

 You have certain rights with respect to your information as further